Simulation-based validation of Bayes factor computation: Theoretical contributions

-Especially for binary case (\(K = 2\)) there is a number of available methods for checking binary prediction calibration (see \citeauthor{dimitriadis2023_calibration} \citeyear{dimitriadis2023_calibration} for a recent review).
+Especially for binary case (\(K = 2\)) there is a number of available methods for checking binary prediction calibration (see e.g., \citeauthor{dimitriadis2023_calibration} \citeyear{dimitriadis2023_calibration} ).
 The \(K > 2\) case can then be handled by looking at the binary calibration of the top (highest probability) prediction or by looking at a set of \(K\) binary calibrations of the probability of one model against all other models.

 Binary prediction calibration of the model index will however be satisfied even if \(\phi_\text{BMA} \neq \pi_\text{BMA}\) --- most notably, the check is satisfied if we ignore the data \(\phi(i \mid y) = \mbox{Pr}(\mathcal{M}_i)\) or do not use the data completely (see Remark 2 in Appendix A).